Contents

 Transition and challenges (1900-1945)

-In the early 1900s, the Moulin Rouge shifted from Cancan to operettas, drawing new audiences.
+In the early 1900s, the Moulin Rouge shifted from cancan to operettas, drawing new audiences.
 The 1900 Universal Exhibition solidified its reputation, but in 1915, a fire destroyed the venue during World War I. Despite the setback, the Moulin Rouge reopened in 1921, surviving both the war and the challenges of the Great Depression.

 Survival during wartime